bjd20/MusicAppClone/README.md

 # MusicAppClone
-An Android app to view musics from the storage in a playist and play it
+It is an Android app develped in android studion using java to view and play musics from the storage.